Sarum (novel)

 Sarum (also titled Sarum: The Novel of England) is a work of historical fiction by Edward Rutherfurd, first published in 1987.
-It is Rutherfurd's literary debut.
+It was Rutherfurd's literary debut.
 It tells the story of England through the tales of several families in and around the English city of Salisbury, the writer's hometown, from prehistoric times to 1985.

 Characters

 The main families of Sarum include: